intive-automotive/sepp/README.md

 As you can see the real autonomous functions have to be implemented.
 Some work has to be done ;)

+## Possible next steps
+* activate buzzer while driving, so nobody falls over sepp
+* implement a mode manager for all modes sepp can be in
+* think about debugging in ROS nodes running on the jetson tx1
+* simple lane depature warning done by computer vision -> can be extended to lane follow function
+* do a "trained drive" on a known parkour: train TensorFlow with data of humans driving the parkour

+* but first of all, some tickets have to be added to the project and the code has to be uploaded :)

 more to follow...